shreydan/liteCLIP/README.md

 ---

+## liteCLIP

-> the models released were generally large in size since they used ViT and transformer language models as the image and text encoders respectively.
+The models released were generally large in size since they used ViT and transformer language models as the image and text encoders respectively.

-> I wanted to train a lighter version of it to understand how it works and how the contrastive loss function associates the images with the texts so I trained liteCLIP.
+I wanted to train a lighter version of it to understand how it works and how the contrastive loss function associates the images with the texts so I trained liteCLIP.

-> I tried to implement the loss function as per the pseudo-code provided in the paper.
+I tried to implement the loss function as per the pseudo-code provided in the paper.

+### trained using PyTorch, PyTorch Lightning

 ### it was trained on [Flickr8K](https://www.kaggle.com/datasets/adityajn105/flickr8k) which has ~8000 images with ~5 captions for each image.

+### you can go through the training procedure in this notebook: [training.ipynb](./training.ipynb)

 ```
 liteCLIP architecture: